harveysandiego/swg-prepare/README.md

 <em>Multi Server Options:</em>

-The first option is meant for installing the Oracle database and setting the necessary configurations on a server running Oracle Linux 8.
+The first option is meant for installing the Oracle database and setting the necessary configurations on a server running Oracle/Alma/Rocky Linux 8.

-The second option is meant for installing the Gameserver on a server running Oracle Linux 8.
+The second option is meant for installing the Gameserver on a server running Oracle/Alma/Rocky Linux 8.

 The third option is meant for installing the Gameserver on a server running Debian 11.
 (Still being tested, do not use)

+# Post Install:

 At any point in the future you can access sqldeveloper using the following command.

-/opt/sqldeveloper/sqldeveloper.sh
+`/opt/sqldeveloper/sqldeveloper.sh`

+As SQL Developer loads, it will ask you if you want to import your preferences.
+Click No. After loading some more, it will ask you about reporting your usage to Oracle.
+Uncheck the box to opt out and click OK.

+We want to add some new connections.
+Click the green plus icon on the left-hand side under Connections.
+First, enter these inputs and click Save.

+`Connection name: system@swg
+Username: system
+Password: swg
+[x] Save Password
+SID: swg`

+Create another connection with these inputs and click save again:

+`Connection name: swg@swg
+Username: swg
+Password: swg
+[x] Save Password
+SID: swg`

+With both these connections created, close this window.
+Your two new connections will now appear on the list on the left-hand side.
+Double-click on system@swg to connect as system.

+That’s it!
+Congratulations on building your SWG server from scratch!
+I knew you could do it.

-To be continued with guide on setting up communcation between mulitserver configurations.....
+# To be continued with guide on setting up communcation between mulitserver configurations.....